apache/openwhisk-catalog/packages/weather/README.md

 If you're not using OpenWhisk in Bluemix or if you want to set up your Weather Company Data service outside of Bluemix, you must manually create a package binding for your WWeather Company Data service.
 You need the Weather Company Data service user name, and password.

-- Create a package binding that is configured for your Watson Translator service.
+- Create a package binding that is configured for your Weather Company Data service.

   ```
   wsk package bind /whisk.system/weather myWeather -p username MYUSERNAME -p password MYPASSWORD